 But one little thing still bothers you.
 To video, or not to video?
 That is the question.
 Every wedding needs a photographer, but a videographer (or cinematographer) adds a whole new dimension to the occasion.
-At the end of the day, you want something special to remember, and videography does that for you.
+At the end of the day, you want something special to remember, and videography and aerial cinematography does that for you.
 Here are 5 reasons why you should hire a videographer, beginning with…

 #5.
 You get to hear the laughter and tears